Alignak-monitoring-contrib/alignak-backend/README.rst

 ensure compatibility between all the packages.
 Use 0.4.x version of Backend import and Backend client with a 0.4.x version of the Backend.

-The current version of Alignak backend is 0.4.
-This version contains:
+The current version of Alignak backend is 0.5.1.

+This version is published on PyPi and can be installed with ``pip install alignak_backend``.

+It contains:

-- compatibility with Alignak 0.2 (objects serialization and uuid)
+- compatibility with new upcoming Alignak 1.0 version
-- to be completed ...
+- modified data model:
+    - live state in the host/service elements
+    - user preferences in the user data model

 Previous versions:

+- 0.4: version compatible with Alignak version 0.2 (objects serialization and uuid)

 - 0.3: version compatible with Alignak version 0.1